authelia/authelia/docs/content/overview/security/measures.md

 attacker obtains the file, each password has to be brute forced individually.

 Lastly Authelia's implementation of Argon2id is highly tunable.
 You can tune the key length, salt used, iterations (time), parallelism, and memory usage.
-To read more about this please read how to [configure](../../configuration/first-factor/file.md) file authentication.
+To read more about this, please read how to [configure](../../configuration/first-factor/file.md) file authentication.

 ## Protections against return oriented programming attacks and general hardening